Masoud-Fatemi/Two-approaches-to-digital-social-networks/README.md

 Visualizes both the dependant variables and network-based features that have been calculated in the previous steps.
 It creates the heat-map and spider charts that have been included in the paper.
 Depend on what set of features you want to plot you can comment some part of the codes.

-**use must have twitter credential key if you want to run the script.
+**you must have twitter credential key if you want to run the script.